 - Composing for Media, Film and Games

 - Musical Directing and Arranging

 In the final semester of Year 3 Harmony is replaced by the Working in the Music Industry module which gives a bespoke look at your individual career and how you intend to gain employment within the industry.
 Added to all of this there are compulsory piano lessons for 2 years contained within levels 4 and 5 of the Harmony modules.
-There are also compulsory programming lessons in Year 1 within the Composing for Media modules.
+There are also compulsory programming lessons in Years 1 and 2.